 Benton was sitting in the corner watching out the front.
 He watched her sketching then asked, “Your mom and sister insisted on going out to check on the cows.
 Don’t you have someone hired to do that?”

 “Hired hands cost money, Mr Benton.
 My Grandpa Ben and Uncle Beau used to handle most of it but since they were attacked, we do it,” Gracie shrugged.
 “After the estate taxes were paid, there wasn’t enough to hire someone on.
 It’s why Mom and Gramma both work.
-Uncle Beau managed the paperwork because he can’t ride for more than two hours.
+Uncle Beau manages the paperwork because he can’t ride for more than two hours.
 Katherine helps too but they have been back east with her family for the last month.”

 “What attacked them?”